dd32/td-gh-ex/readme.txt

 == CHANGELOG ==

+= 1.1.18 =
+August 25th, 2017
+* Updated: Font-Awesome to version 4.7.0
+* Fixed: Singular placeholder in gettext function in comments.php
+* Fixed: PHP notice in breadcrumbs function
+* Enhanced: Wrapped pingback url in appropriate conditionals in header.php
+* Enhanced: HTML5Shiv is now properly enqueued
+* Enhanced: Prefixed theme constants
+* Enhanced: Prefixed variables names in part-title.php
+* Enhanced: Using get_the_archive_title() for archive page titles
+* Enhanced: Ordered placeholders for printf() in footer.php
+* Enhanced: Removed additional support for child themes for WP<4.7 (was relying on file_exists() which emits a PHP E_WARNING upon failure, and using error silencing)

 = 1.1.17 =
 June 21th, 2017
 * Removed function_exists('wp_site_icon') checks and related functions (deprecated since WP 4.3)